Ask a doctor about a prescription for TOBRADEX 1 mg/mL + 3 mg/mL EYE DROPS, SUSPENSION

 Consult your doctor or pharmacist before starting to use TOBRADEX.

-Use of TOBRADEX with other medications
+Using TOBRADEX with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Inform your doctor if you are using ritonavir or cobicistat, as it may cause an increase in the amount of dexamethasone in the blood.
+Inform your doctor if you are using ritonavir or cobicistat, as it may increase the amount of dexamethasone in the blood.

 Pregnancy, breastfeeding, and fertility

-Tobradex should only be used during pregnancy if your doctor considers it clearly necessary.
+TOBRADEX should only be used during pregnancy if your doctor considers it clearly necessary.

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 TOBRADEX contains benzalkonium chloride